Retirement Age: When Can I Retire in Australia?

 Superannuation Retirement Age

-If you want to access your super, you need to have first met your superannuation preservation age.
+If you want to access your super, you need to have first attained age 60.
 This could be considered your first retirement age.
-However, depending on your employment status, attaining your preservation age may only give you partial access to your super.
+However, depending on your employment status, attaining age 60 may only give you partial access to your super.

 Related article: Preparing For Retirement in Australia